ArcaneCipher/QuizQuest/project-details.md

 [Top](#table-of-contents)

-## Stack Requirements
+## Project Stack Requirements

 Groups must use the Stack requirements listed below.

-Your projects must use:
+### Project must use

 - ES6 for server-side (NodeJS) code
 - NodeJS
 - Express
   - RESTful routes
 - One or more CSS or UI "framework"s:
   - jQuery
   - A CSS preprocessor such as SASS, Stylus, or PostCSS for styling -- or CSS Custom properties and no CSS preprocessor
 - PostgreSQL and pg (with promises) for DBMS
 - git for version control

-Optional Requirements
+### Optional Requirements

 - SPA (Single-Page Application) Behaviour
 - Hosting, such as Railway.app, netlify, github pages, AWS, or Azure